yuanyuanhu96/Potfolio-Archive/_posts/2016-01-22-wooden-stool.md

 ---
 layout: post
-title: Wooden STOOL, DETACHABLE FURNITURE
+title: Wooden stool, KINETIC GAME
-description: The design of this stool is a experiment of structure.
-The designer separated each foot of the stool into two parts and joint them with different Rungs, forming 3 equal wooden compo- nents.
-And the acrylic panel is curving in order to lock 3 components together.
-Foot pad made of nylon also plays the role of fastening of each foot.
+description: Ada bird is a kinetic game that can be played by one or to player.
+One aim of ada bird is to excite offline interaction between players, so in the 2 players mode players are required to control each wing of the bird to help it to fly.
 category: blog
 ---